Now we will set up the buildpack scaffolding.

 stack.id.
 The buildpack ID is the way you will reference the buildpack when you create buildpack groups, builders, etc. The stack ID is the root file system in which the buildpack will be run.
 This example can be run on one of two different stacks, both based upon Ubuntu Bionic.

 build scripts.
-These files must exist in a
+These files are created in

 bin directory in your buildpack directory.

-Now create your
+Now update your

 ruby-buildpack/bin/detect file and copy in the following contents: